 One blacksmith Mitsuo Amitori who makes Nambu Tetsubin of iron in Iwate showed me a pair of iron chopsticks touching each other and demonstrated how it sounded.
 It only made a dull sound, although their iron chopsticks themselves are excellent as fire chopsticks.
 Mr Amitori said, “Myochin Hibashi is just superbly special although I am proud of my own product.”

-Another remarkable topic of the Myochin family is that Keizo, the 53rd generation of the Myochin family gave a special lecture and hold a forging workshop for Metallurgy education, at MIT, The Massachusetts Institute of Technology to introduce the history of the Myochin family and their distinctive manufacturing method.
+Another remarkable topic of the Myochin family is that Myochin Munetaka (Keizo), the 53rd generation of the Myochin family gave a special lecture and held a forging workshop for Metallurgy education, at MIT, The Massachusetts Institute of Technology to introduce the history of the Myochin family and their distinctive manufacturing method.
 More than 100 students and researchers at MIT participated.
 Many students felt that the craftsmanship with handmade can be still very important in the age of automation with AI and 3d-printer.

 Let me quote some sentences from my article in 2018.